Jamaal Lascelles

-Jamaal Lascelles (/dʒəˈmɑːl ləˈsɛls/ jə-MAHL-_-lə-SELSS; born 11 November 1993) is an English professional footballer who plays as a centre-back for club Newcastle United.
+Jamaal Lascelles (/dʒəˈmɑːl ləˈsɛls/ jə-MAHL-_-lə-SELSS; born 11 November 1993) is an English professional footballer who plays as a centre-back.

-He previously played for Nottingham Forest, where he was developed through their youth academy.
+He previously played for Nottingham Forest, where he was developed through their youth academy, and signed professionally with the team in 2011.
+During his time with the club, he had one brief loan spell to Stevenage for the second half of the 2011–12 season.
+In August 2014, he was signed by Newcastle United, and was immediately sent back on loan to Nottingham Forest.
+Appointed Newcastle captain in 2016, he won the EFL Championship in 2017 and the EFL Cup in 2025 with the club, before joining Leicester City permanently in February 2026.

 Club career

 Nottingham Forest

 Lascelles was born in Derby, Derbyshire.
-His father Tim Lascelles was a professional basketballer who played for Derby Trailblazers.
+His father, Tim Lascelles, was a professional basketball player who played for Derby Trailblazers.
 He began his career at Nottingham Forest, progressing through the club's youth system.
 In January 2011, the club rejected a £5 million offer from Arsenal for him.
 He signed his first professional contract in March 2011.
 Lascelles made his first-team debut on 31 January 2012, starting in a 2–0 defeat to Burnley.

 Loan to Stevenage

 In March 2012, Lascelles joined League One club Stevenage, on loan until the end of the 2011–12 season.
 He made his debut for Stevenage on 13 March 2012, coming on as a 69th-minute substitute in a 1–0 home win over Oldham Athletic, playing in the right-back position.
 He made his first starting appearance in Stevenage's 6–0 away victory at Yeovil Town on 14 April 2012, scoring the club's fourth goal with a header from Luke Freeman's cross.
 Lascelles also provided the assist for Patrick Agyemang's goal in the same game.
 He remained as a first-team regular from then onwards, playing the remaining four games of the regular season as Stevenage secured a League One play-off spot.
 Lascelles also played in both play-off matches, as Stevenage lost 1–0 on aggregate to Sheffield United.
 He made nine appearances during his two-month loan spell, scoring once.